 Table~\ref{tab:baseline_comparison} presents the performance of a representative \hercules{} configuration against the LSA and embedding-based baselines.
 The results clearly show that modern embedding-based approaches, including \hercules{} and the `CloudEmbeddings' baseline methods, significantly outperform traditional LSA-based clustering.
 The \hercules{} configuration achieves an ARI of 0.405, a dramatic improvement of more than 7x over the best LSA baseline (0.057).
 This validates the superior representational power of modern sentence-transformer embeddings for this task.

 When comparing \hercules{} to the stronger embedding-based baselines, we observe competitive performance.
-Flat K-Means applied directly to the embeddings (`CloudEmbeddings + KMeans') achieves the highest ARI (0.468).
-The \hercules{} configuration, which performs a hierarchical version of k-means, achieves a close ARI (0.405).
-While the flat baseline is quantitatively superior on this metric, \hercules{} provides the crucial added value of a full interpretable hierarchy with LLM-generated titles and descriptions for each node, a qualitative advantage not captured by these metrics.
+It is important to note that the `CloudEmbeddings + KMeans` baseline is functionally equivalent to running \hercules{} for a single level in `direct` mode.
+This flat baseline achieves the highest ARI (0.468), demonstrating the effectiveness of the core clustering engine used by \hercules{}.
+The full, multi-level \hercules{} configuration achieves a close ARI (0.405).
+While the flat, single-level approach is quantitatively superior on this specific metric, the complete \hercules{} run provides the crucial added value of a full interpretable hierarchy with LLM-generated titles and descriptions for each node, a qualitative advantage not captured by these metrics.